cwilliams001/azure_dev/README.md

 The main Terraform configuration file is `main.tf`.
 Here's a breakdown of its key components:

 - **Provider Configuration**: This block configures the Azure provider for Terraform.
+- **Modules**: The configuration is modularized into separate modules for network, VM, and DNS.
+- **Variables**: Variables are declared and used to customize the deployment such as the number of VMs, SSH key path, domain name, and record prefix for DNS.
 - **Resource Group**: A resource group is created to organize all the resources.
 - **Virtual Network and Subnet**: These resources create a virtual network and subnet where the VMs will reside.
 - **Network Security Group and Rules**: These resources set up a network security group with a basic rule to control traffic to the VMs.